ESMValGroup/ESMValTool/doc/sphinx/source/index.rst

 A tutorial is available on https://tutorial.esmvaltool.org.

+Add ..
+Brief description on ESMValTool and ESMValCore Add .. simplified schematic

 A series of video lectures has been created by `ACCESS-NRI <https://access-nri.org.au>`_.
 While these are tailored for ACCESS users, they are still very informative.